We get lots of questions about Council Tax. Here are the answers to the ones we get most often...

 How much can Council Tax go up by before there has to be a local vote?

-Following the introduction of the new Adult Social Care precept, the County Council must hold a referendum if Council Tax is to be increased by 5% or more.
+The County Council must hold a referendum if Council Tax is to be increased by 5% or more.
 Within this there is a limit of 2% for general spending, and 3% linked directly to social care services.

 District Councils must hold a referendum if their part of the Council Tax is increased by 2% or more and more than £5 on a Band D property.
 This means that an increase of more than 2% is allowed without a referendum vote, providing that the overall increase doesn’t go above £5 for a Band D property.